node-cache/node-cache/README.md

 ### Version 1.1.x

 After adding io.js to the travis test here are the benchmark results for set and get of 100000 elements.
-But be careful with this results, because it has been executed on travis machines, so it is not guaranteed, that was executed on similar hardware.
+But be careful with this results, because it has been executed on travis machines, so it is not guaranteed, that it was executed on similar hardware.

 **node.js `0.10.36`**
 SET: `324`ms ( `3.24`µs per item )